Load a Saved Ledger in Stand-Alone Mode

 rippled server was previously synced with any XRP Ledger peer-to-peer network including the production Mainnet, the Testnet, or the Devnet, you can load any ledger version your server had available.

-Loading a historical ledger version so may be useful for "replaying" a ledger to verify that transactions were processed according to the rules of the network, or to compare the results of processing transaction sets with different amendments enabled.
-In the unlikely event that an attack against the XRP Ledger's consensus mechanism caused unwanted effects to the shared ledger state, a consensus of validators could "roll back" to a previous, known-good network state starting with this process.
+Loading a historical ledger version is useful for "replaying" a ledger to verify that transactions were processed according to the rules of the network, or to compare the results of processing transaction sets with different amendments enabled.
+In the unlikely event that an attack against the XRP Ledger's consensus mechanism caused unwanted effects to the shared ledger state, a consensus of validators could "roll back" to a known-good network state starting with this process.

 To load an existing ledger, you must first retrieve that ledger from the network.
 Start